wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

     -Sender: one's complement of the sum of all 16-bit word, with any overflow being wrappred around.
     -Receiver: one's complement sum.
 All 1 indicates no error.

-TCP: Transimit Control Protocol
+TCP: Transimit Control Protocol, running only in the end system.
+- connection-oriented: handshaking inits sender, receiver state (buffer size, init #seq, etc.) before data transfer.
+- reliable, in-order byte steam
+- full-duplex: bi-direction dataflow in the same connection
+- point-to-point: one sender, one receiver

 Reliable Data Transfer Service
 - Goal: Data is delivered without error, loss or duplicate and in the proper order.
+- sequence number: the byte-stream number of first byte in the segment
+- acknowledgement number: the sequence number of next expecting byte
+- cumultative acknowledgement: acknowledge byte up to first missing byte in the stream.
 - How: timer, cumulative acknowledgement, retransmission
+- Fast retransmit: If receive tripple duplicate ACKs for y, retransmit the missing segment y before timeout.
+Why? the timeout period is relatively long, forcing the sender to dealay resending the loss pocket.
+- Why gaps in the receiver buffer: packet loss, reorder in the network.

+TCP ACK Generation (No delayed ACK for this class)
+- In-order segment arrival, with expected #seq.
+Send single cumulative ACK.
+- Out-of-order segment arrival, with higher-than-expected #seq.
+Send duplicate ACK, indicating #seq of the lowest end of the gap.
+- arrival of segment filling gap.
+Send ACK if segment starts at the lower end of gap.

 Flow Control
 - Sender won't overwhelm receiver
+- rwnd = RcvdBuff - [LastByteRcvd-LastByteRead], spare room in the receiver buffer
+- How: Receiver explicitly infroms the ammount of free buffer via rwnd.
+Sender keep the amount of transmitted but unACKed data is less than rwnd. i.e., LastByteSent-LastByteACK <= rwnd at the sender side.
+- Corner Case: When rwnd=0, TCP requires sending segment with one data.

 Congestion Control
 - Definition: a source throttles its sending rate when the network is congested.
-- How: The amount of unACKs is smaller than cwnd.
-TCP uses ACKs to clock its increasing in cwnd size.
+- How: The amount of unACKs is smaller than cwnd, LastByteSent-LastByteACK <= min{cwnd, rwnd}.
+Throughput = cwnd\*MSS/R. TCP uses ACKs to clock its increasing in cwnd size.
-- Principle:

 Congesition Stage
 - slow start: increase cwnd by 1MSS every time a transmitted segment is first acknowledged.
 In other words, cwnd grow exponentially every RTT.
-Throughput = cwnd*MSS/R
 - congenstion avoidance: increase cwnd by 1MSS every RTT.
 - fast recovery: increase cwnd by 1MSS for each dup Acks.
 - TCP Taheo: Unconditionally cut down cwnd to 1MSS when eithor timeout or dup ACKs occurs.
 - TCP Reno: incorporate fast recovery.
 Skip slow start stage while receiving duplicate ACKs.